Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: INTRODUCTION

 \section{INTRODUCTION}

 In spontaneous synchronization, interacting systems naturally align their dynamical behavior, a trait often observed in nature and society.
-Classical synchronization is typically explored in a prototype of coupled oscillators \cite{huygens1966christiani}, where synchronized oscillations can persist despite differences in natural frequencies of these oscillators \cite{pikovsky2001universal,strogatz2018nonlinear,huygens1966christiani,arenas2008synchronization}.
+Synchronization was first reported in a classical context by Huygens in 1665 \cite{huygens1966christiani}, who observed spontaneous phase locking between two pendulum clocks coupled through a common support.
+This effect, arising from weak mechanical interaction, represents an early example of collective dynamics in coupled oscillators.
+Such synchronized oscillations can persist despite differences in their natural frequencies \cite{pikovsky2001universal,strogatz2018nonlinear,huygens1966christiani,arenas2008synchronization}.
+Since then, synchronization has been widely studied in diverse classical systems such as biological networks, electronic circuits, lasers, and mechanical resonators.

 While extensively studied in classical contexts, recent research has extended this field into the quantum domain \cite{buvca2022algebraic,e26050415}.
 Synchronization has been observed or predicted in a variety of quantum systems, ranging from subatomic particles to mechanical resonators \cite{manzano2013avoiding,manzano2013synchronization} and electrodynamic setups \cite{buvca2022algebraic,eneriz2019degree}.
-These systems often involve multiple interacting modes governed by nonlinear dynamics and subject to strong external drives.
+These systems often involve multiple interacting modes that exhibit nonlinear dynamics and are subject to strong external drives.
 For instance, recent experiments demonstrated quantum synchronization of a single trapped ion qubit with an external signal \cite{zhang2023quantum}.
-Quantum synchronization has been investigated also across various other platforms, namely, van der Pol oscillators \cite{giorgi2012quantum}, Josephson junction arrays \cite{wiesenfeld1996synchronization}, spin torque nano-oscillators \cite{kaka2005mutual} and optomechanical systems \cite{holmes2012synchronization, zhang2012synchronization,heinrich2011collective,PhysRevLett.111.103605,shim2007synchronized}.
+Quantum synchronization has also been investigated across various other platforms, namely, van der Pol oscillators \cite{giorgi2012quantum}, Josephson junction arrays \cite{wiesenfeld1996synchronization}, spin torque nano-oscillators \cite{kaka2005mutual}, and optomechanical systems \cite{holmes2012synchronization, zhang2012synchronization,heinrich2011collective,PhysRevLett.111.103605,shim2007synchronized}.
 It has been shown that quantum fluctuations, nonclassical correlations, and phase transitions play critical roles in quantum synchronization phenomena \cite{buvca2022algebraic,eneriz2019degree,PhysRevA.102.032414}.
-Recently we have developed a theoretical framework to analyze quantum synchronization between two finite-size spin chains that interact indirectly through a central spin chain \cite{ghildiyal2025quantum}.
+Recently, we have developed a theoretical framework to analyze quantum synchronization between two finite-size spin chains that interact indirectly through a central spin chain \cite{ghildiyal2025quantum}.
 This configuration results in effective nonlinear coupling, with dynamics influenced by both linear and nonlinear dissipation.